Author: Liliana Sánchez Rocha

 The dark side of the resistance

-As M. tuberculosis can be shielded within the granulomas, treatments do not easily trespass this barrier, which requires a strong, savage and permanent ambush.
-That is why TB treatments might take 4, 6 or even 9 months! depending on the patient.
-Unfortunately, there are just four types of drugs able to unarm TB, and due to antibiotic misused, and other complex factors, a fierce multi-drug-resistant M. tuberculosis is arising.
+As M. tuberculosis can be shielded within the granulomas, treatments do not easily trespass this barrier, which requires a strong, savage, and permanent ambush.
+That is why TB treatments might take 4, 6, or even 9 months! depending on the patient.
+Unfortunately, there are just four types of drugs able to unarm TB, and due to antibiotic misuse, and other complex factors, a fierce multi-drug-resistant M. tuberculosis is arising.
 Is everything lost?
-Researchers are working hard to develop medicines and in making treatments shorter, but meanwhile we all can contribute in this battle by remaining vigilant of our own health, do not misuse antibiotics, follow the expert’s advice, do not sneeze on people’s faces!
+Researchers are working hard to develop medicines and make treatments shorter, but meanwhile, we all can contribute to this battle by remaining vigilant of our own health, do not misusing antibiotics, following the expert’s advice, do not sneezing on people’s faces!
 And share this fascinating story, because now you know the enemy and have uncovered its deceiving disguise!

 Gameplay Guide: Attack with Tuberculosis in ImmunoWars